 - Operational costs (the costs of running the company must be split between the various games sold)

 Game companies also have to take into account the short lifespan that most games enjoy.
 Since the technology that video games thrive on is continually improving, the games that are cutting edge today will seem slow and outdated in just a year or two.

-For more information on video games and related topics, please visit the links on the next page.
+For more information on video games and related topics, please visit the links below.

 - Cheng, Jacqui.
 "Console gaming growing in popularity among all ages."
 Ars Technica.
 March 5, 2007.
 (Nov.
 17, 2008) http://arstechnica.com/news.ars/post/20070305-console-gaming-growing-in-popularity-among-all-ages.html